TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-development-flow.md

 ### Plugin compiler

 We provide a plugin build environment to manage compatibility restrictions for plugins.
-The plugin compiler ensures compatibility between the system architecture and the go version for your target environment.
+The plugin compiler ensures compatibility between the system architecture and the Go version for your target environment.

 The plugin compiler also provides cross-compilation support.